Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Results

-For performance comparison, we use standard \ac{FDK} reconstruction as a baseline.
-As a model-based approach, we employ \ac{JRM} \eqref{eq:pwls_jrm} using \ac{TV} regularization for $R$.
-The regularization strength $\beta$ is adjusted according to the number of projections $s$, with $\beta = 3 \cdot 10^3$, $1.5 \cdot 10^3$, and $7.5 \cdot 10^2$ for $s = 60$, $40$, and $20$, respectively.
+As a model-based approach, we employed \ac{JRM} \eqref{eq:pwls_jrm} using \ac{TV} regularization for $R$.
+The regularization strength $\beta$ is adjusted according to the number of projections $n_\rma$, with $\beta = 7.5 \cdot 10^2$ and $3 \cdot 10^3$ for $n_\rma = 60$ and $20$, respectively.

+For the full \ac{JRM}-\ac{ADM} pipeline, we set $S = 1000$ diffusion steps and $\delta_s = 10$.
+During the first 10 steps, we disabled the diffusion regularization by setting $\gamma_s = 0$ across all sampling conditions.
+In this initialization phase, the image and motion estimation steps (i.e., steps \ref{eq:prox1} and \ref{eq:prox2} in Algorithm~\ref{algo:blindmgpd}) are performed with 15 \textsc{RMSprop} steps.
+For the remaining diffusion steps $s$, we set $\gamma_s = 9 \cdot 10^3$ and $1.1 \cdot 10^4$ for $n_\rma = 60$ and $n_\rma = 20$, respectively, and we used five \textsc{RMSprop} iterations for the image and motion updates.

-We then evaluated our proposed and \ac{JRM}-\ac{ADM} and \ac{JRM}-\ac{ADM}\textsubscript{js}, with $T = 400$ and $\delta_t = 10$.
-The initial estimation of the volume and motion parameters is performed using an alternating optimization scheme over the volume $\boldx$ and the motion parameters $\boldphi$.
+We then implemented \ac{JRM}-\ac{ADM}\textsubscript{js} with $S' = 400$ and $\delta_s = 10$.
+The initial estimation of the volume and motion parameters is performed by solving \eqref{eq:pwls_jrm} using an alternating optimization scheme over the volume $\boldx$ and the motion parameters $\boldphi$.
 Each sub-problem is optimized using \textsc{RMSprop} with 15 gradient steps, repeated for 10 alternating iterations.
-Within Algorithm~\ref{algo:blindmgpd}, each sub-problem is optimized using 5 steps of the \textsc{RMSprop} algorithm.
-At each diffusion step $t$, the optimization is initialized with the estimate obtained from the previous iteration.
-The diffusion regularization strength $\gamma_t$ is fixed over time and set according to the number of projections, with $\gamma_t = 2 \cdot 10^4$, $4 \cdot 10^4$, and $6 \cdot 10^4$ for $s = 60$, $40$, and $20$, respectively.
+The diffusion regularization strength $\gamma_s$ was fixed over time and set according to the number of projections, with $\gamma_s = 2 \cdot 10^4$ and $6 \cdot 10^4$ for $n_\rma = 60$ and $20$, respectively.

-For the full \ac{JRM}-\ac{ADM} pipeline, we set $T = 1000$ diffusion steps and maintain $\delta_t = 10$ for all $t$.
-During the first 10 iterations, we disabled diffusion regularization by setting $\gamma_t = 0$ across all sampling conditions.
-In this initialization phase, the volume and motion estimation are performed with 15 \textsc{RMSprop} steps.
-For the remaining diffusion steps $t$, we set $\gamma_t = 9 \cdot 10^3$, $1 \cdot 10^4$, and $1.1 \cdot 10^4$ for $s = 60$, $40$, and $20$, respectively.
-The minimization steps again use five \textsc{RMSprop} iterations per diffusion update for each sub-problem.